corda/corda-docs-portal/content/en/platform/corda/4.13/community/api-contract-constraints.md

 Transactions use the CorDapp version defined in its attachments.
 The JAR containing the state and contract classes, and any optional dependencies, is attached to the transaction.
 If a node has not received a specific JAR before, it will download other copies of it from other nodes on the network for verification.

 The `TransactionBuilder` manages the details of constraints for you by selecting both constraints and attachments to ensure they line up correctly.
-By default, the `TransactionBuilder` uses [Signature Constraints](#signature-constraints) for any issuance transactions if the CorDapp attached to it is signed.
+By default, the `TransactionBuilder` uses [Signature constraints](#signature-constraints) for any issuance transactions if the CorDapp attached to it is signed.

 To manually define the contract constraint of an output state, see the example below: